Zagamant/zagamant.github.io/index.md

 ### Summary
 Student at Belarussian State University, Faculty of Social and Cultural Communications, Computer Science.
-Got good skills in basics of C++, C#(Unity), Java SE and MySQL.
+Got good skills in basics of C++, C#(Unity), Java SE, HTML/CSS and MySQL.
 Also can use Photoshop and Illustrator.
 I can be characterized by open-minded, easy-going and quick study person.

 ### Skills
 - С/С++
 - С#
 - Unity
 - Java SE
+- HTML/CSS
 - MySQL
 - Git
 - Photoshop